 Lives change after divorce.
 Many parents who have divorced or separated choose to move out of state or even out of the country to get a fresh start.
 However, packing up and leaving with the children is not always permissible and can be very complicated.
-Divorced parents’ eagerness to move away for either a new job or to be closer to extended family can have a powerful impact on both parents’ child custody and time-sharing rights.
+Divorced parents’ eagerness to move away for either a new job or to be closer to extended family can have a powerful impact on both child custody and time-sharing rights.

-Since each parent has legal rights to his or her children, a custodial parent cannot move without agreement of the other parent or an order from the court.
+Since each parent has legal rights to his or her children, a custodial parent cannot move without an agreement of the other parent or an order from the court.
 Although there is no presumption for or against a relocation, receiving approval from the court can be very daunting since courts are likely to rule in favor of not disrupting the child’s current living situation.

 Under Florida’s Relocation Statute 61.13001, in order for a custodial parent to move more than 50 miles away from the other parent, the court must grant permission for the move.
 The custodial parent opting to move must file a petition to relocate with a minor child or children.
-The court will then make a decision based on a number of factors, including: reasons for the move, new visitation schedule, prior visitation experience, child support payments, and the preference of the child.
+The court will then make a decision based on a number of factors, including reasons for the move, new visitation schedule, prior visitation experience, child support payments, and the preference of the child.

 At Klein Law Group, our attorneys help parents protect their time-sharing rights no matter where they live or where they want to move.
 We enforce our clients’ parental rights within the state of Florida and around the globe.
 There are two types of child relocation cases — domestic and international.